 Once you’ve completed this charming County Mayo loop, nearby Belmullet is the place to stop for that welcome cup of coffee and a sweet treat.

-- Along the loop you’ll find the ruins of a World War II Coast Watch Station and spot stones spelling out the word ‘ÉIRE’ - one of many coastal navigational aids placed during World War II to help pilots identify Ireland from above.
+Look out for stones spelling out the word ‘ÉIRE’ - one of many coastal navigational aids placed during World War II to help pilots identify Ireland from above.